By default, your charts load data from the data source, when the dashboard is opened. Once opened, the dashboard will not refresh again.

 Please be careful with structure changing!
 It may break the existing charts (e.g. if a chart uses the columns that have been removed or column titles that have been changed).

-Starting from Small business plan, all database integrations have a default refresh rate at 00:00 local time.
+All database integrations have a default refresh rate at 00:00 local time.
 All datasets created from these integrations will have this default refresh rate, unless the default is changed.

-Starting from Small business plan, all SaaS integrations have a default refresh rate at 00:00 local time.
+All SaaS integrations have a default refresh rate at 00:00 local time.
 When creating an integration, you can change the frequency and time on the DATA REFRESH tab of Integration settings window.

 All datasets created from these integrations will have this default refresh rate, unless the default is changed.